dice-group/sask/qans-ms/Task_1.md

 From the Task 4 we can elucidate an example and here it goes:

-There is string or in a layman's term a sentence: "Conor McGregor's longtime trainer, John Kavanagh, is ready to shock the world."
+There is a string or in a layman's term a sentence: "Conor McGregor's longtime trainer, John Kavanagh, is ready to shock the world."

 A question that can be framed would look like **"Who is the trainer of Conor McGregor?"**